AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/overview.md

 ## Activate segments to email marketing destinations

-For instructions on how to activate segments to email marketing destinations, see [Activate Data to Destinations](../../ui/activate-destinations.md).
+For instructions on how to activate segments to email marketing destinations, see [Activate profiles and segments to a destination](../../ui/activate-destinations.md).

 ## Additional resources